T0MASD/faro/docs/architecture.md

 - **Reliability**: Use proven Kubernetes filtering mechanisms

 ### Dynamic Informer Management
-- **CRD Support**: Automatic informer creation for new CustomResourceDefinitions
+- **CRD Support**: Automatic informer creation for CustomResourceDefinitions
 - **Lifecycle Management**: Proper creation/destruction of informers
 - **Resource Efficiency**: Only create informers for configured resources
 - **Graceful Shutdown**: Clean termination of all informers and workers